North Georgia waterfall weekend

 Six stops in the Chattahoochee-Oconee National Forest north of Helen, GA.
 About two hours of total driving across one long day or a relaxed Helen-overnight weekend.

 The north Georgia mountains are the southern end of the Blue Ridge Province, and they pack a remarkable density of waterfalls into a small area of the Chattahoochee-Oconee National Forest.
-Six of the best sit within 40 minutes of Helen, the Bavarian-themed town on the Chattahoochee River that has become the regional waterfall hub.
-This route threads them in a clean east-to-northwest arc that starts above Helen, loops through Smithgall Woods and the Richard Russell Scenic Highway, ducks into Union County for Helton Creek and DeSoto, and finishes 40 minutes northwest at Long Creek Falls near the Benton MacKaye Trail.
+Six of the best sit within reach of Helen, the Bavarian-themed town on the Chattahoochee River that has become the regional waterfall hub.
+This route threads them in a clean east-to-northwest arc that starts above Helen, loops through the Dukes Creek and Richard Russell Scenic Highway corridor, ducks into Union County for Helton Creek and DeSoto, and finishes 40 minutes northwest at Long Creek Falls near the Benton MacKaye Trail.

 The geology is consistent across the route.
 All six falls drop over Tallulah Falls Quartzite or related metamorphic basement rock of the southern Blue Ridge, the eroded core of an ancient mountain belt that was once Himalayan in scale.
 The water sources are different from the Pacific Northwest analog: no glacial meltwater, no volcanic aquifer, just orographic rain off the southern Appalachians and groundwater seeping out of the resistant quartzite shelves.
 That makes flow heavily season-dependent.
 Spring and after rain events are loud; late summer can be a trickle.

 This is a route that works as either a single long day (sunrise start, sunset finish at Long Creek) or a relaxed two-day weekend with a Helen overnight between Dukes Creek and Helton Creek.
-The Helen overnight is the locally classic version because it puts you within five minutes of Anna Ruby, Blue Hole, and Dukes Creek on Day 1 and lets you sleep before the longer Day 2 drive to Union and Fannin counties.
+The Helen overnight is the locally classic version because it puts you close to Anna Ruby, Blue Hole, and Dukes Creek on Day 1 and lets you sleep before the longer Day 2 drive to Union and Fannin counties.
 Total driving is roughly two hours across all six stops, lighter than any comparable Pacific Northwest route.

 Best suited to: weekenders from Atlanta (Helen is 90 minutes north via GA-400 and GA-75), families who want a Helen base with short trails, and photographers chasing rhododendron bloom in mid-May and peak fall color in mid to late October.

 Start at 9 a.m. when the visitor center opens.
-Drive north out of Helen on GA-75 to the Anna Ruby Falls Scenic Area, a $5 per person fee site inside Chattahoochee National Forest.
+Drive north out of Helen on GA-75 to the Anna Ruby Falls Scenic Area, a $6 per-adult admission site inside Chattahoochee National Forest.
 The 0.4-mile paved trail climbs gently to a viewing deck below the twin falls (153-foot Curtis Creek and 50-foot York Creek).
 The visitor center has clean restrooms and a small bookstore worth 15 minutes.
 Pair with Smith Creek Trail if you want a longer 4.6-mile downhill option to Unicoi State Park.
 Pack a light jacket; the gorge stays cool even on hot summer mornings.

 15 min · 6 mi from previous stop1 hr 0 min on site